 Net income for child support purposes is typically gross income less certain deductions that are specified to be acceptable for child support purposes.
 Typically, these include health insurance, child care, sometimes child and spousal support of prior relationships and sometimes spousal support of the current relationship.

 Although the worksheet may call this "net income," it is not net income in the financial sense of the term.
 Rather, it means gross income after these few specified allowable deductions.

 The financial statement for your state is getting closer to an attempt to show net income in the financial sense, but it too is likely to be different from the Budget Report.

 The financial statement does not always include all expenses.

 For example, you may have specified that IRA contributions should appear on the Budget Report.
 (This is an option that you can reach by clicking the link at the top of the Budget Report.)
 In most states, however, IRA contributions are not listed as expenses.

-Most states financial statements also do not include child support, which is on the Budget Report.
+Most states financial statements also do not include child or spousal support, which is on the Budget Report.

 Many states financial statements do not include spousal support of the current relationship, and this is on the Budget Report.